 The older generation was once known as the “sandwich generation.”
 It was composed of people who had both a parent and a child and were often caught between caring for them.
 Today, the “sandwich generation” has grown, not only do we have our parents to worry about, but our children and even our grandchildren.

 With all of this responsibility, it’s no surprise that many older adults are stressed and depressed.
 However, as we mentioned in our last post, there are ways to cope with the stress of the “sandwich generation” lifestyle.
 These include staying socially active with friends and family and within your community, as well as keeping up daily routines and participating in hobbies and pastimes.
+Even if you live in Active adult apartments, you can still socially interact with people all the time.
+Make new friends and build relationships!

 • Have a balanced diet